wp-plugins/wp-embed-facebook/readme.txt

 **[Demo](http://www.wpembedfb.com/demo/)**

 * The information that is shown on your post, is from facebook directly, no images or data are stored on your server.

-= On the next version =
-* Embed Post Raw
-* Premium Version

 == Installation ==